The Shih Apso is a designer hybrid dog breed that is a cross between the Lhasa Apso and the Shih Tzu.

 Hypoallergenic supplements can be the solution in case your dog is allergic.

-Provide your dog with healthy doses of Vitamin C and E which are essential for its bone and heart health, especially if your pet is of old age.
+Provide your dog with healthy doses of Vitamin C and E which are essential for its bone and heart health, especially if your pet is old.

 The Wild Alaskan Salmon Oil which is rich in Omega 3 and Omega 6 fatty acids will help maintain a healthy and shiny coat of your Shih Apso.